Guidelines for Managing Household Employees

 The hourly wage should be no lower than the minimum wage, but where the cost of living is higher than average, wages should be raised accordingly.
-As of this writing, Illinois’ minimum wage is $8.25 per hour, but Chicago’s minimum is $11 per hour and in some municipalities in Cook County the minimum is $10 per hour.
-Chicago and Cook County’s minimum wages will increase by $1 on July 1, 2018.
+As of this writing, Illinois’ minimum wage is $11 per hour, and will increase by $1 per hour each year until it reaches $15 per hour in 2025.

 Higher wages should be paid for jobs requiring previously acquired training or special skills.